JaspersStijn/SmallSamplePIMFinal/README.md

 # Usage of the package

-A data example is provided in the R file 'Example.R' contained in the man->examples folder.

 Package can be installed by running

     require(devtools)
     install_github("JaspersStijn/SmallSamplePIMFinal",force=TRUE);
     library("SmallSamplePIM")

+A self-explaining data example is provided in the R file 'Example.R' contained in the man->examples folder.
+The main function to be used is

+        GEE_MH_fit(data,response,treatment,control,correction,link)

+The dataset contains a response variable, a treatment indicator (specifying which groups to be compared) and possible control covariates.
+The default correction used is MBN, corresponding to the Morel, Bokossa and Neerchal (2003) small sample correction.
+Other corrections are mentioned in the accompanying paper.
+The logit link is used as a deafult.